LawrenceGow/GW2BuildLibrary/README.md

   - GW2BuildLibrary will open full screen, regardless of the previous state.
 - q|quick: `-q` or `--quick`
   - GW2BuildLibrary will close after copying a build into the clipboard or after storing a build.
+- no-save-window-state: `--no-save-window-state`
+  - GW2BuildLibrary will not save the window state.
 - profession=VALUE: `--profession="Warrior"`
   - Opens GW2BuildLibrary filtered to the specified profession.
   - Name must be typed in-full with the first letter capitalised.